JThanat/whalemart/doc/problem-statement.md

 Our users are divided into two groups including flea market lessors who provide free booth area and flea market vendors who want to find the available booth area.
 The available actions for each type of user are explained below.

 1. Flea market lessors
-    * Can create or cancel event
+    * Can create or cancel booth reservation
-    * Can add or edit event information
+    * Can add or edit booth area information
-    * Can add or edit booth layout of their event
+    * Can add or edit booth layout of their booths
-    * Can set or edit the price, time frame, provided equipment, and restriction for each บู้ท(block, maybe?)
+    * Can set or edit the price, time frame, provided equipment, and restriction for each booth area
-    * Can view the current availability of their event
+    * Can view the current availability of each booth area
-    * Can set due date of deposit payment and full payment of their event
+    * Can set due date of deposit payment and full payment of each booth reservation
 2. Flea market vendors
-    * Can view event information and layout
+    * Can view each booth area information and booth layout
-    * Can make a reservation on an available booth
+    * Can make a reservation on an available booth area
     * Can cancel their reservation before the time limit set by the lessors
     * Can select the payment method
     * Can view their reservation status